-All Year 8 students have MacBooks that are used during lessons.
+Whilst we highly value hand-written work and quality penmanship, all Year 8 students have MacBooks that are used during lessons.
 The use of computers is integrated into the subject area, specifically in English, students use their computers to present their written assignments in a variety of professional formats.
-Year 8 students also have the opportunity to enhance their use of technology throughout the year.